Anchit1909/ShareMe-Frontend/README.md

 </p>
 <br/>

+> This is the frontend part of this application.
+To access the backend part, please go to this repo -> [ShareMe-Backend](https://github.com/Anchit1909/ShareMe-Backend)

 ## Introduction

 ShareMe is a file sharing web app that generates links to share files of multiple formats among different users without any need to create an account.